 Typically, men tend to have higher levels of cholesterol throughout life than women.
 A man’s cholesterol levels generally increase as they age.
 However, women aren’t immune to high cholesterol.
 A woman’s cholesterol often increases when she goes through menopause.

 Healthy levels of cholesterol don’t vary much for typical adults.
-Variation of recommended levels tends to change due to other health conditions and considerations.
+Variation of

 Cholesterol levels for adults